Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    **1.2.
 Relevant identified uses of the substance or mixture and uses advised against**

-   Identified uses : Oil bathing dedicated for SIGURENT MotosuiveurTM
+   Identified uses : Oil bathing dedicated for SIGUREN technologiesT MotosuiveurTM

    **1.3.
 Details of the supplier of the safety data sheet**

-   Supplier : SIGUREN INGENIERIE SAS
+   Supplier : SIGUREN technologies INGENIERIE SAS

    Zl DE LA TUILLIERE